italoag/generator-cela/README.md

     yo cela:heroku

 To work with your new heroku app using the command line, you will need to run any `heroku` commands from the `dist` folder.

-If you're using mongoDB you will need to add a database to your app:

-    heroku addons:add mongolab

 Your app should now be live.
 To view it run `heroku open`.